What is Video Game Sound Design?

 The Video Game Sound Designer

-A sound designer is the person who generates and manipulates audio elements for the game.
+A sound designer is a person who generates and manipulates audio elements for the game.

 While there are a few key differences, the role of a sound designer in the gaming industry is similar in many ways to that of television production, theatre, and filmmaking.